Install Nanoc using RubyGems:

 To install Ruby, follow the installation instructions on the Ruby website.

-All dependencies are now taken care of, and installing Nanoc should now be easy:
+All dependencies are now taken care of, and you can now install Nanoc itself:

 % gem install nanoc